Localized Region Guidance for Class Activation Mapping in WSSS: Method

 IG-CAM is optimized via a three-stage progressive training pipeline, where each stage builds upon the previous one to gradually refine the segmentation quality.
 Influence functions guide the entire training process, ensuring that each stage focuses on the most informative samples and regions.

-\begin{itemize} \item \textbf{Stage 1: Influence-Guided Coarse Localization.} Train with $\mathcal{L}_{\text{IG}}$ to activate key object regions.
+The first stage performs coarse localization, train with $\mathcal{L}_{\text{IG}}$ to activate key object regions.
 The model learns to identify the most discriminative parts of objects using influence-guided learning, where influence maps automatically identify the most informative training samples.
 Data augmentation is minimal (random flips and crops) to establish stable feature representations.
-Influence maps are computed every 100 iterations to adapt to changing model parameters.

-\item \textbf{Stage 2: Influence-Enhanced Fine Refinement.} Incorporate $\mathcal{L}_{\text{consistency}}^{\text{inf}}$ and $\mathcal{L}_{\text{boundary}}^{\text{inf}}$ to refine CAMs across scales and sharpen boundaries.
+The second stage adds consistency and boundary terms to refine coverage and edge alignment.
+Incorporate $\mathcal{L}_{\text{consistency}}^{\text{inf}}$ and $\mathcal{L}_{\text{boundary}}^{\text{inf}}$ to refine CAMs across scales and sharpen boundaries.
 The model learns to maintain consistency across scales and align boundaries with image edges, with influence maps ensuring that refinement focuses on the most important regions.
 Data augmentation is moderate (MixUp, CutMix) to improve robustness.
-Influence maps are updated every 50 iterations for more responsive guidance.